showteeth/scfetch/README.md

 **For issues about installation, please refer `INSTALL.md`.**

-For data structures conversion, `scfetch` requires several python packages, you can install with:
+For data structures conversion and downloading fastq/bam files, `scfetch` requires additional tools, you can install with:

 ``` bash
 # install additional packages for format conversion